Comcast Stock Deeply Undervalued as Market Misinterprets Zero Growth

 More from Author

-Michael Hodel, CFA, is director of communications services equity research for Morningstar Research Services, LLC, a wholly owned subsidiary of Morningstar, Inc. He covers U.S. telecom service providers and related firms, including AT&T, Verizon, and Comcast.
+Michael Hodel, CFA, is a sector director, AM Communication Services, for Morningstar*.
+He covers U.S. telecom service providers and related firms, including AT&T, Verizon, and Comcast.
 His team covers media companies, global telecom service providers, and owners of telecom infrastructure, such as wireless towers and data centers.
+The team’s research focuses on the role that evolving networking technologies, consumer habits, and industry structures play in shaping the competitive advantages and disadvantages facing firms under coverage.

-Hodel joined Morningstar in 1998.
+Hodel joined Morningstar in 1998, initially serving within the equity data group, responsible for collecting financial information on thousands of firms.
 Prior to his current position, he spent two years as a portfolio manager for Morningstar Investment Management, LLC.
 Previously, he served as a technology strategist responsible for telecom research, chair of Morningstar’s Economic Moat Committee, and a senior member of Morningstar’s corporate credit ratings initiative.

-Hodel holds a bachelor’s degree in finance, with highest honors, from the University of Illinois at Urbana-Champaign and a master’s degree in business administration from the University of Chicago Booth School of Business.
+Hodel holds a bachelor’s degree in finance, with highest honors, from the University of Illinois at Urbana-Champaign.
+He also holds a master’s degree in business administration from the University of Chicago Booth School of Business.
 He also holds the Chartered Financial Analyst® designation.

 Sponsor Center